-To further enhance its usability, the WSTK Mainboard contains sensors and peripherals demonstrating some of the EFR32MG12's many capabilities.
+To further enhance its usability, the Mainboard contains sensors and peripherals demonstrating some of the many capabilities of the EFR32MG1.

 1.1 Radio Boards

 A Wireless Starter Kit consists of one or more mainboards and radio boards that plug into the mainboard.
 Different radio boards are available.
 Each featuring different Silicon Labs devices with different operating frequency bands.